LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/what-is-a-method.rst

 Introduction
 =============

-Up until now, you have been able to write programs that function within the main method using a variety of data types and collection types along with specific collection methods.
+Up until now, you have been able to write programs that function within the Main method using a variety of data types and collection types along with specific collection methods.
 These methods are built into the C# language.
 You call them and they do their task.
 You chain them and they do that task in combination with other methods.
 Think of all the time you saved using the  ``ToUpper`` or ``IndexOf`` methods instead of writing that code yourself *every* time.
 Also, wasn't it nice that you could use ``ToUpper`` or ``IndexOf`` on any string or array you needed?
-That reusability is so nice.
+Reusability is so nice.
-While you do have to call them in order to work, this allows you to code freely without any fear of rogue ``ToLower`` or ``Sort`` methods altering your code when you weren't looking.
+While you do have to call them in order to work, this allows you to code freely without any fear of rogue ``ToLower`` or ``Sort`` methods altering your code when you aren't looking.
 Methods only work when you call them.

 As we move deeper in the C# language, you will begin to use methods more and more.
 This chapter is designed to introduce you to method signatures, method calls, and overall usage of methods within your code.
 A **method signature** is the structure of the method,